Health effects of electronic cigarettes: Respiratory

 E-cigarette particles are small enough to enter the alveoli and to go deep in the lungs and enter into systemic circulation.
 A 2017 study reported that vapor containing particulate matter with a diameter of 2.5 μm enters the circulation via the cardiopulmonary system, with a large deposit in the respiratory tract.
 A 2014 review concluded that metal nanoparticles can deposit in the alveolar sacs with possible pulmonary toxicity.
 A 2015 study reported that particle sizes differ across devices with impacts on respiratory tract depositions, and without regard to e-liquid.

-A 2019 case study of hard-metal pneumoconiosis cannabis vapers reported cobalt, nickel, aluminum, manganese, lead, and chromium in the vapor.
-Metal-induced toxicity in the lung can result in long-term/permanent lung scarring.

 A 2018 review concluded that exposure to vapor has adverse effects on lungs and pulmonary function.
 Repeated acrolein exposure causes chronic pulmonary inflammation, reduction of host defense, neutrophil inflammation, mucus hypersecretion, and protease-mediated lung tissue damage, which are linked to the development of chronic obstructive pulmonary disease (COPD).
 Although e-cigarette aerosol also exposes users to highly oxidizing free radicals, their chemical characteristics is unclear.

 It further reported that vapers experienced decreased expression of immune-related genes in their nasal cavities, more so than smokers.
 By contrast, vaping upregulates expression of platelet-activating factor receptor (PAFR) in nasal epithelial cells; PAFR is an important molecule involved in the ability of S. pneumoniae, (leading cause of bacterial pneumonia), to attach to cells.

 A 2020 study reported that vaping led to lung injuries that include hypersensitivity pneumonitis (HP), diffuse alveolar hemorrhage (DAH), acute eosinophilic pneumonia (AEP), diffuse alveolar damage, organizing pneumonia (OP), lipoid pneumonia, and giant cell interstitial pneumonia (GIP).

 A 2016 study reported that adverse effects may include airway resistance, irritation of the airways, eyes redness, dry throat, and increase in allergic airway inflammation with elevated infiltration of inflammatory cells including eosinophils into airways.
 A 2015 study reported that the most reported short-term adverse effects were mouth and throat irritation, dry cough, and nausea.
 Another 2016 study reported nose bleeds, change in bronchial gene expression, release of cytokines and proinflammatory mediators.